jkozik/k8sSkScw.com/README.md

 Note: most of the time this works.
 But if you want to repull everything, the way Dockerfiles work, you need to pass it a no-cache option.
 Uncomment the noCache: true line if this case arises.
 For me, this case comes up if the weather software script provider, http://saratoga-weather.com, issues a new release.

+It is useful to read the [skaffold.yaml documentation](https://skaffold.dev/docs/references/yaml/?version=v2beta19).
+The above file takes advantage of all of the useful defaults.
+For example, the skaffold tool checks for a Dockerfile and runs it.
+(Yes, docker needs to be installed!).
+Also, the tool will deploy to the default kubernetes cluster following the manifest files stored in the dafault k8s directory.
+All of these defaults can be overridden.

 # Defaults
 ## skaffold
 On my host that runs kubectl, I installed skaffold from the root account following the [skaffold installation directions](https://skaffold.dev/docs/install/).

-SKaffold needs to be told which image repository to upload to.
+Skaffold needs to be told which image repository to upload to.
 I use my docker one.
 ```
 skaffold config set default-repo docker.io/jkozik
 ```